RSGInc/populationsim/docs/application_configuration.rst

 .. note::
    When running PopulationSim, multiple settings files can be specified so long as the ``inherit_settings: True`` setting is included in subsequent files.
 This feature is used for the multi-processing configuration described below.
-To utilize this feature, once can run PopulationSim with the following command: ``python run_populationsim.py -c configs_mp -c configs``.
+To utilize this feature, once can run PopulationSim with the following command: ``python -m populationsim -c configs_mp -c configs -d data -o output``.
 This command specifies two config folders, each with a settings file, and the ``configs_mp`` settings inherit from the earlier ``configs`` settings.

 The settings shown below are from the PopulationSim application for the CALM region as an example of how a run can be configured.
 The meta geography for CALM region is named as *Region*, the seed geography is *PUMA* and the two sub-seed geographies are *TRACT* and *TAZ*.
 The settings below are for this four geography application, but the user can configure PopulationSim for any number of geographies and use different geography names.